Illustration of a smiling camel face with its tongue hanging out.

 While Accessible Social mostly focuses on social media, many of the practices outlined on the site are also applicable to other areas of marketing such as website management, email marketing, graphic design, and PDF creation.

 There are dozens of social media platforms in existence, and not all of them will be covered by Accessible Social, unfortunately.
-The platforms discussed on this site are limited to the ones that Alexa, the Director of Accessible Social, has personal experience using.
+The platforms discussed on this site are limited to the ones that Alexa has personal experience using.